 in my testing the all-codecs version is about 4 times slower

-they are just javascript's, so you can use them by incuding a single, albeit quite large, file
+they are just javascript files, so you can use them by incuding a single, albeit quite large, file

 it exposes a single function ffmpeg_run